WHERE TO START?

 We understand that it is not always possible to reach an agreement with the other parent and in some matters the circumstances require urgent action.
 We can advise you as to the Court process at an initial consultation and then assist you in deciding whether your matter is one in which a Court decision is preferable or required, or alternately, whether there is a possibility to negotiate a resolution with the other party.

 Once you have a Certificate and assuming no agreement or resolution was reached through the Dispute Resolution process, then either party can make an Application to the Court seeking Orders in relation to the children.
-It is important to note that there are circumstances where the Court waives the need for a Certificate (one example is if there has been domestic violence or there is some urgency requiring an urgent Court Order).
-A certificate is also not required if you are applying for Consent Orders.
+It is important to note that there are circumstances where the Court waives the need for a Certificate (one example is if there there is some urgency requiring an immediate Court Order, for example a Recovery Order if children have been withheld).
+A Certificate is also not required if you are applying for Consent Orders.

 It is usual in your Court Application to seek both Interim and Final Orders.
 The first hearing you will have at Court will be an Interim Hearing.
-The Interim Hearing may take place on the first court date or another allocated date after the first court date.
-An Interim Hearing is a shorter hearing where the Court makes an “interim” decision that stays in place until there is a Final Hearing or until the parties resolve the matter by consent.
+The Interim Hearing may take place on the first Court date or another allocated date after the first Court date.
+An Interim Hearing is a shorter hearing where the Court makes an “interim” decision that stays in place until there is a further Order, for example at a Final Hearing or until the parties resolve the matter by consent.
 In our experience often once an Interim Order is made it can assist the parties in reaching an agreement without needing to have a Final Hearing.

 Once there is an Interim Order the Court will make directions for the future progress of the matter in the Court system – to allow the matter to proceed to a Final Hearing (a Trial).
 These directions could issue at the same time as the Interim Order or at a later date (that date being decided by the Court).
-Due to the extremely large number of cases before the Federal Circuit Court and the Family Court, a Final Hearing is usually not listed for a number of months after the Interim Hearing (this could be up to (or longer than) 12 months later).
+Due to the extremely large number of cases before the Federal Circuit and Family Court of Australia, a Final Hearing is usually not listed for a number of months after the Interim Hearing (this could be up to, or longer than, 12 months later).
 A Final Hearing is where the evidence that has been placed before the Court in the matter to date, by way of Affidavit, is “tested”.
 This means that the parties are cross-examined along with any witnesses, including any expert witnesses such as a Family Report Writer.
 A Final Hearing can take anywhere from one day to a number of days depending on the complexity of the issues involved and the number of witnesses who need to be cross-examined.
 You should be aware that if you have a Final Hearing you may not get a decision from the Court straight away at the conclusion.
 Sometimes a decision may not issue for some time after (being weeks after, or in some matters months after the Hearing).